 NOTE: If you are seeking a summer internship, be aware that we do not hire summer interns.

-Tyler Harris has successfully defended his MS thesis.
-Congratulations, Tyler!
+Michael Chamberlain has successfully defended his MS thesis.
+Congratulations, Michael!

-The BARDD group welcomes Samuel Grayson to its ranks as an undergraduate research assistant.
+The BARDD group welcomes Eli Cahill to its ranks as an undergraduate research assistant.

-The BARDD group welcomes Matthew Ashcraft to its ranks as a graduate research assistant and PhD student.
+The BARDD group welcomes Cameron Blocker, Glade Snyder, and Scott Russon to its ranks as undergraduate research assistants.

 The word bardd is a Welsh word meaning bard.
 A bard is an ancient Celtic poet, though William Shakespeare is sometimes referred to as "the Bard".
 At any rate, bardd made a good acronym which acknowledges Dr. Penry's Welsh ancestry and liking for Celtic music and poetry.
 Also, when mispronounced by English speakers, it sounds like what it means.
 (Bardd should be pronounced as "barth" where the "th" is voiced as in "this".)
 Finally, it gives a good name for the group members: bards.
 (In Welsh, the plural would actually be beirdd, but that's too much to expect people to remember.)
 And maybe someday we'll post some poetry....